mami-project/VPP-latency-middlebox/README.md

 The VPP plugin writes latency measurement results to the `/tmp` folder using different files for QUIC, TCP and PLUS traffic (`/tmp/latency_{plus,tcp,quic}_printf.out`).
 The data is saved as CSV files.
+All latency estimations are in seconds.

 ### QUIC latency measurements
 Header of the CSV file: `time,pn,host,spin_data,spin_new,pn_spin_data,pn_spin_new,vec_data,vec_new,heur_data,heur_new`
 - `time`: time since start of VPP in seconds
 - `pn`: packet number of observed QUIC packet
-- `host`: server of client direction
+- `host`: server or client direction
 - `spin_data`: latency estimation taking only the latency spin bit into account
 - `spin_new`: does the `spin_data` contain a new estimation (0 or 1)
 - `pn_spin_data`: latency estimation based on the spin bit only but rejecting reordered packets based on the packet number